 testing, for execution of a $1.9 billion bond program.

 Represented school district in recovery of substantially all of its costs

 (over six figures), including fees and expenses of consultants, from

 contractor’s surety in a case where the surety declined to complete or fund

 completion of a fast track “must be done over summer” renovation of an urban

-Represented Large private high school in the negotiation and drafting of
+Represented a large private high school in the negotiation and drafting of

 construction, design, project management and procurement contracts for mid